-Celebrating 25 years of advocacy, service and development for and in the arts throughout Wisconsin
+Celebrating 25 years+ of advocacy, service, development and connections for and in Wisconsin’s creative sector

 Arts Wisconsin’s overall accomplishments since its founding in 1992: